oracle/ballerina-oci/README.md

 ## Running Tests

-1. Create or update `ballerina.conf` file in `ballerina-oci` with following configurations and provide appropriate value.
+1. Create or update `ballerina.conf` file in `ballerina-oci` with following configurations and provide appropriate values.
 Below is an example.

     ```
     HOST_CORE = "iaas.us-ashburn-1.oraclecloud.com" (region of the tenancy in which you are working)